rogerrius/hyprland-dots/README.md

-# rogerrius's Hyprland dotfiles
+# rogerrius's Hyprland dotfiles v2

-This repository contains my custom configuration files for Hyprland, along with other useful programs.
+This repository contains my actual custom configuration files for Hyprland, along with other useful programs.
 Some comments on the code are in catalan, but if you are here I'll suppose that you know what you are doing.

 <br>